 - Lumbar lordosis that points forward in the low back

 Scoliosis forces the spine in a different direction for one or more of these three natural curves.

 The first step to restoring the proper curves in the spine is to re-center the head.
-While the patient is sitting up, an instrument for adjusting is used to deliver precise but gentle force into the bones of the neck.
+While the patient is sitting up, and adjusting instrument is used to deliver precise but gentle force into the neck’s bones.
 This force works to coax the neck into the ideal position.
 Adjustments can also be performed on the back and hips, which depends on the measurements of the spine from the x-rays.

-There are chiropractors that claim to be trained to diagnose and treat scoliosis, However, their knowledge is limited.
-It is important to start a dialogue with your doctor to ensure you are receiving care from a chiropractor trained to diagnose and treat scoliosis.
+Some chiropractors claim to be trained to diagnose and treat scoliosis; however, their knowledge is limited.
+It is important to start a dialogue with your doctor to ensure you receive care from a chiropractor trained to diagnose and treat scoliosis.
 If the chiropractor is not producing the results promised or adjusting the treatment to yield them, it may be time for a new chiropractor.

 Outside of the chiropractic adjustments, an individual needs to spend one to two hours a day doing exercises to achieve optimal results.
-Exercises include balance training, strength training and for severe cases, the scoliosis traction chair to elongate the spine and uncoil the nerves with vibration.
+Exercises include balance training, strength training, and for severe cases, the scoliosis traction chair elongates the spine and uncovers the nerves with vibration.
 As the curve decreases, one can also decrease the exercises, as well.

 Scoliosis Treatment & Chiropractic

 We are often asked what doctors are looking for when assessing a new patient with scoliosis.
 How much will we be able to help?
 The answer is different due to each patient’s unique case.
 Here are a few general signs we look for.

 We look at how rigid the spine is that we will be working with.
 This will indicate how much upfront work needs to be done before effectively starting repositioning the spine.